georgiaturner/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Georgia Turner is a PhD student at the MRC Cognition and Brain Sciences Unit, University of Cambridge.
+She is interested in understanding the effects of technology use on mental health, through a cognitive lens.
+To do this, she uses quantitative methods from cognitive neuroscience and psychology, including cognitive-computational modelling, and analysis of large, longitudinal datasets.
+She is also Editor of the Cambridge Journal of Science and Policy (www.cjsp.org.uk).
 {style="text-align: justify;"}